-Becker’s naevus can be present at birth in one in five children and similar numbers of boys and girls can be affected.
+Becker’s naevus usually develops in the second or third decade of life.
+It can occur in all skin types and is more common in boys than girls.
 Although most commonly people will only have one Becker’s naevus, it is possible to have more.

 What causes a Becker’s naevus?